 Many governments, as well as non-government organizations, are already spreading a good awareness about healthy lifestyle and guidance on how to control obesity and achieve a holistic life.

-But in some cases, exercise and special diet will work only if the person is undergone a special treatment and here is where the obesity treatments come into the picture.
+But in some cases, exercise and a special diet will work only if the person is undergone a special treatment and here is where the obesity treatments come into the picture.
 Today, most of the obese people are choosing weight loss surgeries because they show us results in real time and without any great efforts.